awodey/awodey.github.io/longindex.md

 - [Intensionality, Invariance, and Univalence.](www.andrew.cmu.edu/user/awodey/talks/skolem.pdf)
-Slides from the 2019 Skolem Lecture held in Oslo, April 2019.
+Slides from the 2019 _Skolem Lecture_, held in Oslo, April 2019.

-- [Impredicative Encodings in HoTT (or: Toward a Realizability ∞-Topos).](www.andrew.cmu.edu/user/awodey/talks/BigProofs.pdf) Slides from a lecture at the Isaac Newton Institute Program on Big Proof held in Cambridge, July 2017.
+- [Impredicative Encodings in HoTT (or: Toward a Realizability ∞-Topos).](www.andrew.cmu.edu/user/awodey/talks/BigProofs.pdf) Slides from a lecture at the Isaac Newton Institute Program _Big Proof_, held in Cambridge, July 2017.

 </details>